inviqa/kafka-consumer-go/tools/docs/advanced/testing.md

 ## Configuration

-Configuration parsing for this module, as described in its [documentation](/tools/docs/configuration.md), is done from environment variables that your application environment should set.
+Configuration for this module, as described in its [documentation](/tools/docs/configuration.md), is created using the config builder.
 However, this module provides a convenience method for creating configuration in your tests, where you can provide raw values for all options rather than setting env vars:

 ```go
 package integration